Letters of Recommendation

 A. In most cases, yes.
 Brown University requires one of these exams, unless you are receiving a degree from a university in which the primary language of instruction is English.
 Please refer to the Graduate School guidelines on language proficiency for additional details.

-A. The department is not currently able to offer fellowship support for students in its Masters program.
+A. The department is not currently able to offer fellowship support for students in the fifth year MA program.

 A. The University offers a five-year support package to all incoming students, conditional upon satisfactory progress through the graduate program.
 First-year students receive fellowship support, which includes full tuition, health insurance, the health services fee, and a stipend.
 In their second, third, and fifth years, graduate students are supported primarily by teaching assistantships, which include full tuition, health insurance, the health services fee, and a stipend.